danielturcios/work-tools/README.md

 A repo filled with relevant scripts that make my life easier at work.

-First Tool/Script: XML to SPLOOSH converter.
+First Tool/Script: Cableloss converter.
+Converts cableloss files from Keysight (.xml format) to Starpoint (.sploosh format)